Mosaic | KCET

 "Mosaic" gathers news and current affairs from around the world, as experienced — and at times reported by— people on the ground.
 Unlike a conventional current affairs program, "Mosaic” is responsive to independent voices and online sources, utilizing a bottom-up, web-first news gathering framework, to create a new kind of global news for all media platforms.

 "Covid-19 and U.S. Sanctions on Iran” features six Iranian-Americans discussing the impacts of economic sanctions on Iran’s response to the coronavirus, which left the nation without the medical supplies and resources to protect the population, leading to many deaths and suffering.

 "The China Dream" explores the concept promoted by President Xi Jinping's government for "national rejuvenation” — to ask what the “China Dream” really means, how it plays out in real life at all levels of society, and particularly for China’s youth.

 - Diverse stories about Cuba and Fidel Castro

 - China’s role in managing the world’s trash

-- A look back at the Mosaic archives of World News from the Middle East” daily news analysis program, from 2001-2014.
+- Take a look back at the archives of the original "Mosaic: World News from the Middle East” daily news analysis program, from 2001-2014.